uwcirg/logserver/README.md

 of database tables can be used, but only the single `events` table is built in, containing a PostgreSQL JSONB column,  `event`.

-It is desirable to generate log events complaint with the [FHIR audit event]( https://www.hl7.org/fhir/auditevent.html) resource.
+It is desirable to generate log events compliant with the [FHIR audit event]( https://www.hl7.org/fhir/auditevent.html) resource.
 To generate an AuditEvent resource nested within each `event` is cumbersome, however the following field parity is recommended: